idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

   surprise)

-  As we recursively evaluate the elements of a list, say, then the expression will become the, say, head of the list.
+  As we recursively evaluate the elements of a list, say, then the expression to be evaluated will become the, say, head of the list.
   When the evaluation recursion unwinds, the expression "to hand" will revert as expected.

   We'll likely have ``eh`` and ``et`` as the head and tail of a pair/list and further derivatives.